cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

        | <USER>-key    | ab:a6:63:82:dd:08:d3:bc:c0:21:56:4c:e2:bb:22:ac |
        +---------------+-------------------------------------------------+

-Where USER is your login name on sierra.
+Where USER is your login name on india.

 Make sure you are not already having the key with that name in order to avoid overwriting it in the cloud.
 Thus be extra careful to execute